 Principle of Data Quality and Integrity: Has the PIA described policies and procedures for how PII that is no longer relevant and necessary is purged?
 This question is related to privacy controls DM-1, Minimization of Personally Identifiable Information, and DM-2, Data Retention and Disposal.

-Privacy Risk: The risk of information contained in the Database may be retained for longer than necessary to fulfil the VA mission.
-Records retained longer then required may be at risk of unauthorized disclosure or breached.
+Privacy Risk: There is a risk that the information maintained by MCCF EDI TAS could be retained for longer than is necessary to fulfill the VA mission.
+Records held longer than required are at greater risk of being unintentionally released or breach.